 Very Important for us:

-SOUND SETTINGS FOR PLAYING IN A MUSIC CLASS
+SOUND SETTINGS FOR PLAYING MUSIC OVER ZOOM

 Zoom is designed for voice conferencing, not for playing music.
 By default, it attempts to reduce background noise (like the heat or air conditioner), cancel out random sounds, and to reduce echo and feedback.
 That is good except that when we play our instruments, it often mistakes the sound of our instrument as feedback, echo, or background hum.
 So, it can suppress the sound of our instrument and no one in our session will be able to hear us.